Finding a Top Financial Advisor Firm in Westerville, Ohio

 The investment team reviews portfolios at least quarterly and rebalances asset allocations if necessary based on the client’s needs and objectives.

-Jericho doesn't have a set account minimum for any services.
 It is a fee-based firm, as some advisors can receive commissions from selling insurance products to clients.
 This is a potential conflict of interest.
 However, the firm is still a fiduciary and is legally obligated to act in the best interests of clients at all times.

 Jericho Financial Background